 What are the main types of IT outsourcing models?

-We see these three models used most in IT outsourcing:
+We see these four models used most in IT outsourcing:

 - Staff augmentation: In this model, outsourced help is typically brought in to alleviate stress on staff during periods of high workloads and, in some cases, for extended periods.
 Some organizations also augment staff using an outsourced bench of “float” workers to maintain resource levels without the need for additional head count.
 When outsourcing to augment staff, the roles and responsibilities of the workers tend to be broad, and the augmented staff are often embedded within the organization’s staff.

 - Project-based skills: Outsourcing is a good way to bring in specialized skills or additional capacity for one-off projects, particularly when faced with short timelines and limited internal staffing capacity.
 Project-based sourcing is done on a fixed-price model to accomplish a predefined set of tasks within a certain time frame at an agreed price.
 Fixed-price contracts are difficult to scope, and it’s customary to budget additional funds for contract changes after the discovery phase of the project is done.

 - Function-based: Some organizations choose to outsource entire IT functions, usually for “on-demand” types of services such as help desk support, field services, network administration, and security services.
 This type of outsourcing is organization-specific, and is based on budget and need.

 - Managed IT: In a world where technology is constantly changing and evolving it can be difficult keeping up with the complexity of software, hardware, and technology systems.
 Outsourcing and receiving managed IT services can help your organization operate more efficiently, enable security, improve employee satisfaction, and manage your IT operating costs.

 Outsourcing noncritical or nonvalue-adding IT functions can enable IT to focus on initiatives that deliver business value.